decentraland/documentation/content/contributor/auth/authchain.md

 ### Choosing an Expiration Date

-When selecting the valid duration for a delegate key, there's a tradeoff: shorter expirations increase security, but longer expirations improve user experience (since delegates have to be renewd with human interaction at a lower frequency).
+When selecting the valid duration for a delegate key, there's a tradeoff: shorter expirations increase security, but longer expirations improve user experience (since delegates have to be renewed with human interaction at a lower frequency).

 There is no universal strategy to decide what the valid time window should be.
 The Foundation's World Explorer, for reference, requests authorization for its delegate key for one month.